raspberrypilearning/infrared-bird-box/WORKSHEET.md

 ![](images/220ohm.JPG)

 The diagram below shows how the LED should be wired up.
 You'll notice that the LED has two legs, one slightly longer than the other.
-The longer of the two is called the **anode*- and the shorter is the **cathode**.
+The longer of the two is called the **anode** and the shorter is the **cathode**.
 The LED needs power to flow into the anode and out of the cathode; if you get the polarity wrong then nothing will happen.

-Use the **female*- to **female*- jumper wires to make the following connections:
+Use the **female** to **female** jumper wires to make the following connections:

 - Connect the anode (long leg) to +5 volts which is pin 2 on the Pi
 - Connect the cathode (short leg) to the 220 ohm resistor